youngathpark1/Music-Genre-Classification-Capstone-Project/.ipynb_checkpoints/README-checkpoint.md

 ---
 ### Modeling

 For this project, I decided incorporate three stages of modeling.
-First, I applied traditional classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost using features that I extracted.
+First, I trained traditional classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost using features that I extracted.

 ![](./Images/Melspecs.png)

 Second, I derived what are known as Mel-Spectrograms for all the music audio samples, which are visual rerepresentation of sound.
-Mel-speectrograms can be treated like images so I fed these through a Convolutional Neural Network model.
+Mel-speectrograms are essentially images so I used them to train a Convolutional Neural Network model.

 Lastly, since music also contains sequential information over a duration of time, I applied a hybrid approach of combining convolutional layers and recurrent layers (GRU).
-Based on my research, this approach is becoming common in the field of voice, speech, and music recognition.
+Based on research, I found this approach is gaining attraction in the field of voice, speech, and music recognition.

 For the last two deep learning models, it's important to note that since 1,000 samples were not enough to train deep learning models, I had to create mini-samples by slicing each 30 sec sample into 10 separate 3 sec mini-samples.
 By doing so, I was able to expand my entire dataset from 1,000 samples to 10,000 samples.